 |Quick Facts: Industrial Engineering Technicians|

-Industrial engineering technicians help industrial engineers implement designs to effectively use personnel, materials, and machines in factories, stores, healthcare organizations, repair shops, and offices.
+Industrial engineering technicians assist industrial engineers in devising efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.
 They prepare machinery and equipment layouts, plan workflows, conduct statistical production studies, and analyze production costs.

 Industrial engineering technicians typically need an associate’s degree or a postsecondary certificate.
-Associate’s degree programs are typically offered by community colleges or technical institutes, and certificate programs are offered at vocational and technical schools.
+Community colleges or technical institutes typically offer associate’s degree programs, and vocational–technical schools offer certificate programs.

 Compare the job duties, education, job growth, and pay of industrial engineering technicians with similar occupations.